How to Stay in Love After Having a Babyby Elizabeth MacDonald

 - Budget Together.
 Finances are the number one reason couples argue, struggle, and split.
 Money needs to be understood by both individuals and agreed upon regularly.

 - Understand that a Lasting Relationship is Never 50/50.
 Anyone who tells you this is lying.
 There will be periods of time that you carry your partner through a struggle, and other times that he carries you.

 - Do Not Expect Perfection.
 Let go of what your parents expect, what your friends have, what the magazines say, and what the world thinks is right.
 Find happiness together and pave your own way.

 - Patience.
 Having a newborn or infant creates sleepless nights and frustrated adults.
 It will call into question lifestyle, habits, and other things you had never thought about before.
 It will open your eyes to just how little your partner may actually be helping.
 The hormones do not help either.
 Hot showers, meditating, naps, and emotional conversations may all be needed to make it through this period.

-- The minds of Wife and Husband, Mother and Father are completely different.
+- The Minds of a Mother and Father are Completely Different.
 What is blaringly obvious to one, may not be noticed by the other.
-This is not done on purpose, but is a true problem in most relationships.
-It will happen a lot throughout time.
+This is not done on purpose, but it can be a true problem in some relationships.
 Instead of using it as an excuse, embrace it and understand that you need to work on being able to show your partner what you see, and he needs to do the same for you.